aftabanjum4451/Named-Entity-Recognition-GMB-Dataset/README.md

 - Run the model on your own sentences!

 ## How to Run The Code
-All the code and comments are listed the jupyter notbook (NER model file.ipynb)
+All the code and comments are listed in the jupyter notbook (NER model file.ipynb)